AlamoEngine-Tools/eaw.modinfo/README.md

 The list is either absent from the `modinfo.json` or contains at least one item.

-**Changes for v1.2:**
-The first mod in the list resembles the mod you actually want to launch.
-Every `n+1` mod is another mod the current one relies on.
+The first mod in the list resembles the closest dependeny.
+Every `n+1` item is another dependeny of the target mod.
 If a dependency has dependencies itself these **must not** be added to the list.

 **The mod of the this modinfo.json file must not be listed here because that would result in a cycle!**

-Here is an example what it means when the list contains two mod references:
+Here is an example what it means when the list contains three mod references:
 Imagine this mod is called `A`.
 The dependencies list contains the mods `[C, D, B]`.